sudipmondalcse/SurvivalAnalysis/README.md

 # SurvivalAnalysis

 ***Dataset preparation*** <br/>
-breast.txt and ovary.txt is the input files for the analysis.
+breast.txt and ovary.txt is the input files for the analysis.  <br/>
 We have preprocessed the original data and initialized some labels according to the category. <br/>
-**Label for Breast cancer data:**
+**Label for Breast & Ovarian cancer data:**

 **Ethnicity:** <br/>
       white =0